 In sales, knowledge is power.
 You probably know your products and services inside and out, pricing schedules, your top competitors, your target segments, and the best questions to ask to uncover pain points.
 But that doesn’t get you far if you’re in the dark about what industrial buyers really want.
 After all, they’re the ones who will decide if you win the deal.

 There’s no shortage of research into buying behavior and trends.
-Here are our top four insights about what buyers want:
+So here are our top four insights about what buyers want:

 1. They want to do their own research.

 Forrester says60 percent of today’s B2B buyers prefer not to interact with a sales rep as the primary source of information, and 68 percent prefer to research on their own, online.
-In other words, buyers want information on products and services when they need it without having to go through a sales rep to find it.
+In other words, buyers want information on products and services when they need it without going through a sales rep to find it.

-What’s more, B2B buying is rarely a solo activity anymore – most purchasing decisions are made by groups.
+What’s more, B2B buying is rarely a solo activity anymore – groups make most purchasing decisions.
 This means buyers need to be able to share information with their purchasing committee or team, and if they can share a link to your online resources, you’re making that task easier for them – they’ll remember that.

 2. They want industrial suppliers to help them accomplish something.

-It’s long been said no one wants a drill, what they really want is the hole.
+It’s long been said that no one wants a drill.
+What they really want is the hole.
 Prospects are more likely to ask for the outcome or application they seek than the specific tool or technology to get them there.
-If you can show your customers how you can meet their need with your product or service, you’re one step closer to their shortlist.
+If you can show your customers how you can meet their needs with your product or service, you’re one step closer to their shortlist.

-Buyers are open to options – otherwise they wouldn’t be doing research.
-That gives you the opportunity to provide videos, graphics, and easy-to-consume text to show why your product or service is the best path to their goal.
-In a manufacturing setting that might take the form a video of a worker retrieving parts from an automated storage system or a case study showing how a customer achieved 15 percent faster speed to market because of your technology.
+Buyers are open to options – otherwise, they wouldn’t be doing research.
+That allows you to provide videos, graphics, and easy-to-consume text to show why your product or service is the best path to their goal, in a manufacturing setting that might take the form of a video of a worker retrieving parts from an automated storage system or a case study showing how a customer achieved 15 percent faster speed to market because of your technology.

 3. They want a B2C experience for their B2B buying journey.

-The person who spends hours on Amazon.com reading reviews about coffee makers or running shoes is often the same person who is deciding which vendor to select for a new work project.
-It stands to reason that they would prefer a similar product research experience.
+The person who spends hours on Amazon.com reading reviews about coffee makers or running shoes is often the same person deciding which vendor to select for a new work project.
+So it stands to reason that they would prefer a similar product research experience.

 4. They want to be understood.

-You’re probably familiar with the industries you serve, but demonstrating an understanding of individual companies and the roles within them is especially helpful.
-Content tailored to engineers, purchasers, decision makers, and others resonates better than a one-size-fits-all approach.
+You’re probably familiar with the industries you serve, but demonstrating an understanding of individual companies and their roles is especially helpful.
+Content tailored to engineers, purchasers, decision-makers, and others resonates better than a one-size-fits-all approach.
 Don’t stop there: use marketing automation or CRM software to track and engage with those who download your content and open your emails.
-Then you can research their companies and be prepared so you’re familiar with them when they reach out.
+Then you can research their companies and be prepared, so you’re familiar with them when they reach out.